This page showcases my latest explorations in sculpture, installation and projection using water & light.

-Polished aluminum pedestals topped with parabolic mirrors reflect the open sky.
-Small pools of water fill these optical vessels, which shape the water into a liquid lens.
-As ambient light from the surroundings enters the parabola it is caught in a cascading series of reflections between the curved mirror and the underside of the water.
-Speakers housed within each sculpture play low and subsonic frequencies, which emanate throughout the aluminum to form cymatic patterns in the water.
-These wave patterns disrupt the smooth surface of the water lens, scattering light into a scintillating display.
+A parabolic mirror mounted on a polished aluminum pedestal reflects the open sky, shaping the small pool of water contained within into a liquid lens.
+As ambient light is caught in a cascading series of reflections between the curved mirror and the underside of the water, a speaker housed within the sculpture vibrates the bowl with subsonic frequencies to disrupt the water's smooth surface with cymatic patterns, scattering light into a scintillating display.
 Choreographed performances of vibrations slowly build and dissipate, entraining the viewer into a relaxed and meditative state of mind.

 The fully reflective surface causes the sculptures to blend into any given environment, creating the illusion that a dew drop of water floats in mid air.

-Temporary installation of 'Speaking Water' at the Sunnyland Center & Gardens
+'Speaking Water' in the desert gardens of Sunnyland Center & Gardens

 Cymatic Sun is a projected artwork that translates sound into a visual experience through water reflections.
 A large parabolic mirror, acting as both vessel and optic, is filled with water and vibrated with a transducer that plays subsonic frequencies.
 These sound waves propagate through the water to form cymatic patterns that when illuminated, refract light to create real-time projections.